nigelhorne/Log-WarnDie/README.md

 using the Log::Dispatch logging dispatcher.
 Logging can be disabled and enabled at any time for critical sections of code.

+The following log levels are used:

+## warning

+Any `warn`, `Carp::carp` or `Carp::cluck` will generate a "warning" level message.

+## error

+Any direct output to STDERR will generate an "error" level message.

+## critical

+Any `die`, `Carp::croak` or `Carp::confess` will generate a "critical" level message.

 # SUBROUTINES/METHODS

 ## dispatcher